 Art of the Dutch Golden Age developed from a number of stylistic influences, but none more so than the Flemish Baroque and the Northern Renaissance.
 Pieter Bruegel the Elder and his sons were a primary influence upon art of the age, spurring the popularity of genre scenes and depictions of everyday life.
 The drama of the Baroque styles of Peter Paul Rubens and Anthony van Dyck in Antwerp also made its way north, though Dutch Golden Age paintings were far less idealized and flamboyant.

-Somewhat surprisingly, religious and history paintings fell out of favor in the Dutch Republic during this period, though they flourished elsewhere in Europe.
+Somewhat surprisingly, history and religious paintings fell out of favor in the Dutch Republic during this period, though they flourished elsewhere in Europe.
 Instead, the Dutch clamored for rich still life paintings, genre scenes of peasants and, of course, portraiture.
 Newly wealthy merchants were eager to commission portraits — particularly to commemorate life’s significant milestones — and it is estimated that upwards of 1,100,000 portraits were produced during this period.
 The marriage portrait became a particularly powerful symbol of wealth and status for those who could afford it.
 Sadly, since many of these famous portrait paintings were painted on two separate panels rather than together, very few matching pairs remain extant today.

 Even more tragically, it is estimated that just 1% of the paintings produced during the Dutch Golden Age remain in existence today.
 By the end of the 17th century, the economy began to steeply decline, drying up commissions and crippling the art market.
 While it never entirely recovered to become the artistic epicenter it was during the 17th century, the Netherlands has still produced a number of important artists in the centuries since.
 Keep reading to learn more.